 What I had – Dum ke Roat

 The bakery is famous for its Dum ke Roat.
-What a delicacy!
+Seriously, what a delicacy!
 I wish there was a way to order these online.
 I got a packet for home too.
 You may also want to try the Dilpasand.

 The Trail